Healthy Homes Assessment Bridge P?

 Home Assessments Bridge P? for Rental Properties

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental properties home assessment.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be extremely costly for property managers and landlords.
+For specialist guidance, contact us today and book your rental property home assessment.

 home assessments for rental properties